Omakase app

 In most of the apps, there were no options for accessibility considerations.

-The iconography in one of the apps were not universally recognized and do not match their label, making the user confused.
+The iconography in one of the apps was not universally recognized and did not match their label, making the user confused.

 Starting the design